Miss-Lou could end up between two hurricanes early next week; officials 'on readiness level' - Mississippi's Best Community Newspaper

 Miss-Lou could end up between two hurricanes early next week; officials ‘on readiness level’

-If the forecasts hold true, Miss-Lou residents could find themselves between to hurricanes early next week.
+If the forecasts hold true, Miss-Lou residents could find themselves between two hurricanes early next week.

 Adams County Emergency Management officials are keeping their eyes on two developing tropical systems — both headed toward the Gulf of Mexico.